cleverbase/wallet-secure-crypto-commons/sci/README.md

 This working document contains notes about technical insights on the secure cryptographic interface (SCI).
 For context, see [Wallet Secure Cryptographic Commons](../README.md).

+## Example interface

+By comparing multiple SCI specifiations, we may be able to come up with a harmonised one.

-## Vidua Inside SCI
+### Vidua Inside SCI

-This is a high-level design for the SCI that a wallet instance uses to apply Vidua’s local WSCA agent.
-This local WSCA agent communicates to a remote HSM-backed WSCA service using an end-to-end encrypted protocol.
-Multiple authentication mechanisms are available to the wallet provider, including one based on [SCAL3](https://github.com/cleverbase/scal3).
-The local WSCA agent is available in native Android and iOS code and deployed in [Vidua Wallet](https://vidua.nl/en/user/).
+Vidua provides a Remote WSCD service for digital identity wallets.
+Below is a high-level overview the SCI that a wallet instance uses to apply the local WSCA agent of this service.
+This local WSCA agent communicates to a remote WSCA service using an end-to-end encrypted protocol.
+The remote WSCA service is backed by a stateless HSM application.
+The wallet provider can select from multiple authentication mechanisms, including one based on [SCAL3](https://github.com/cleverbase/scal3).
+The local WSCA agent is available in native Android and iOS code and deployed for example in [Vidua Wallet](https://vidua.nl/en/user/).

-### Value objects
+#### Value objects

-The user receives a **voucher** from the wallet provider.
+The wallet provider provides a **voucher** to a user.
 The voucher is the capability to activate the WSCA configuration as an identification means of either an unverified user or a verified user, with a provider-specified authentication mechanism.

-The user sets a **person identification number** (PIN) during activation, for subsequent user authentication.
+During activation, the user sets a **person identification number** (PIN) for subsequent user authentication.

 The user provides a **WSCA instruction** which is a sequence of applicatives from a predefined instruction set.
 The reason for sequencing is that several wallet actions require multiple cryptographic operations, such as a combination of proving possession and decrypting attribute values.

 The WSCA returns a **WSCA result** which is either an error message or a sequence of outputs resulting from successful execution of all WSCA instructions.
 As a side effect, the remote WSCA service updates its persisted state.

-### The WSCA-Empower function
+#### Application interface

+##### Empowerment

 The user requests empowerment, which combines registration in the WSCA and activation of the wallet unit as an identification means.
-Optionally, the process includes the request to execute initial WSCA instructions, such as key generation.
+The process includes the request to execute zero or more initial WSCA instructions, such as key generation.

 ```
 Inputs:
-- application, a reference to a WSCA configuration
+- application, a representation of a WSCA configuration
 - voucher, an opaque byte string enabling empowerment
 - pin, an UTF-8 string representing the user PIN
 - instruction, a WSCA instruction